KygoSkyrus/skychat/NOTES.md

 - check db security using other domain
 - remove localhost and add app's real domain to authorized domain from firebase in production
 - try firebase push notifications
-- maybe send a notification to user when he is logged in first time after creating account that his privacy setting is off by deafult
 - add a fallback component on error,,,,
 - optimize code... check if there is unnecessary prop drilling.. create another branch to do this
 - use localstoreage or some othr place to store msg,, later u can update those msgs with db,, this way you wont have to query db on evry msgs,,,u can use redis,,,also can use a job here to run after every certain hours to backup the chats to db